Importance of Communication Skills image

 Now imagine you are trying to make a decision with someone who operates at the opposite end of that continuum.
 Whether it is booking a holiday, choosing a school for your children, or managing the home finances – being able to understand where you and your partner are in terms of how you view things can be immensely helpful.

-I will revisit this fascinating aspect of communication skills in future blog posts but in the meantime, as you read through the list of core Meta-Programs below, you might like to consider these points:
+I will revisit this fascinating aspect of communication skills in future blog posts.
+In the meantime, as you read through the list of core Meta-Programs below, you might like to consider these points:

 • Which do you connect to and which do you struggle with?

-• What motivates you and how do you respond?
+• Motivation – what motivates you and how do you respond?

 • Where is the other person coming from, and how to motivate them?